preetsuthar17/preetsuthar.me/content/writings/add-llms-txt-to-your-website.md

 ---
-title: Add llms.txt to your website
+title: "Add llms.txt to your website"
-excerpt: How to add llms.txt to your website
+excerpt: "A simple guide to putting llms.txt on your website"
-author: Preet Suthar
+author: "Preet Suthar"
 date: "2025-06-25"
 ---